Mareh07/plcwarsExporter/README.md

 2. Copy the required Siemens files as described above to the same folder
 3. Run plcwarsExporter.exe

+## Current Known Limitations

+1. Does not work correctly with nested blocks under folders
+2. Does not export software units
+3. Password Protected projects are not functional

 ## License

 This project is licensed under the MIT License